dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Currently

-I am the CTO at Propellor.ai.
+I am the Head of Product Engineering at Circuitry.ai, CTO at Propellor.ai before.
 My major responsibilities includes the following

 ## Platform and Product responsibilites